 One of the unusual features of the West Coast coalfields is that bituminous coal is found at high altitudes.
 In the 1940s, geologist Harold Wellman recognised that this was due to a complex two-stage geological history.
 Maximum burial occurred about 35 million years ago, then the deeply buried basins were lifted, so that they are now preserved in the mountains – a process later named inversion tectonics.

-There are two main types of coal measures (coal-bearing sedimentary rocks) on the West Coast: late Cretaceous to earliest Tertiary Paparoa coal measures, and Eocene Brunner coal measures.
+There are two main types of coal measures on the West Coast: late Cretaceous to earliest Tertiary Paparoa coal measures, and Eocene Brunner coal measures.
 Both Paparoa and Brunner coalfields contain seams up to 20 metres thick.
 Paparoa coals are characterised by low ash and sulfur contents.
 Brunner coals have similar properties but with varying sulfur contents.